Trap Types

 How They Work

-When a trap is accessed, LobsterHoney injects callback URLs into the response using multiple formats: HTML comments, CSS hidden elements, JSON metadata fields, and zero-width character encoding.
-If a visitor follows one of these callback URLs, it provides strong evidence that the visitor is processing and acting on the content — a hallmark of AI agents.
+When a trap is accessed, LobsterHoney embeds hidden callback URLs in the response.
+If a visitor follows one of these callback URLs, it provides strong evidence that the visitor is processing and acting on the content -- a hallmark of AI agents.

 When to Use